 - Accounting Standards for Small Business Enterprises (ASSBEs).

-Further, starting January 1, 2021, several accounting standards regarding revenue, leases, and financial instruments, has applied to all entities that adopt the CAS.
+Further, starting January 1, 2021, several accounting standards regarding revenue, leases, and financial instruments, have applied to all entities that adopt the CAS.
 These new standards include:

 - Chinese Accounting Standards for Business Enterprises No.14 – Revenue (2017) (CAS14);